 - 2 tablespoon sesame seeds approx, for sprinkling

-- 4 tbsp vegetable oil or canola, for frying, approx
+- 4 tablespoon vegetable oil or canola, for frying, approx

 - Cut each of the slices of bread into quarters, diagonally so that you get four triangles from each slice.
 Take roughly a teaspoonful of the mixture and spread it on one of the pieces of the bread, spreading flat and as far to the edges as you can.
 Repeat with the rest of the bread and the shrimp/prawn mixture.

 - Sprinkle the sesame seeds over the shrimp side of the pieces of bread and gently press the seeds in to the mixture so they hold but stay on the top.
 I like to put all the pieces right next to each other so you can sprinkle on all at once.
 (Alternatively, you can add them by dipping in a dish with sesame seeds but this does mean you will need extra and have to discard any leftover)

 - Fry the pieces of bread in batches, shrimp side down first.
 Cook for around 3-4 minutes until the sesame seeds are just starting to brown and you can see the shrimp/prawn has changed color and is cooked.

 - Turn the bread and cook around another 2-3 minutes to crisp gently on the underside.
 Remove and drain on kitchen paper.